Python3-Training/PyQuest/README.md

 *Everything related to the question and answer database application is now here!*

 ## zGroup
-Created in May of 2020, here is ever growing [Facebook group](https://www.facebook.com/PythonVideo/).
+Created in May of 2020, here is the ever growing [Facebook group](https://www.facebook.com/PythonVideo/).

 ## zVideos
 Created well before 2020 were the [Udemy Videos](https://www.udemy.com/user/randallnagy2/).
 The PyQuest videos started with: